bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Everything displays correctly.

-However, I\'d like to improve the user experience by informing the user what each field represents.
+However, I&apos;d like to improve the user experience by informing the user what each field represents.

 ![](images/image045.png){width="5.0in"
 height="3.115918635170604in"}

-To do this, I\'ll add a label element before each input element.
+To do this, I&apos;ll add a label element before each input element.

 Now I want to explain why I set the ID attribute for each input field earlier in the module.